iterative/dvc.org/content/docs/command-reference/exp/run.md

 Use `dvc exp run --run-all` to process the queue.
 Adding `-j` (`--jobs`), experiment queues can be run in parallel for better performance.
 This creates a temporary workspace copy for each subprocess (in `.dvc/tmp/exps`).
-See also the `--temp` option.
 Queued (and temporary) experiment runs do not get applied to the workspace like regular ones.

 ⚠️ Parallel runs are experimental and may be unstable at this time. ⚠️ Make sure you're using a number of jobs that your environment can handle (no more than the